SonarSource/sonarlint-vscode/README.md

 ### Apex analysis specific requirements

-The support for Apex analysis is only available together with SonarQube Enterprise Edition or SonarCloud (see Connected Mode below).
+The support for Apex analysis is only available together with SonarQube Server Enterprise Edition or SonarQube Cloud (see Connected Mode below).
 You also need the [Salesforce Extension Pack](https://marketplace.visualstudio.com/items?itemName=salesforce.salesforcedx-vscode) VSCode extension.

 ### PL/SQL analysis specific requirements

-The support for PL/SQL analysis is only available together with SonarQube Developer Edition or SonarCloud (see Connected Mode below).
+The support for PL/SQL analysis is only available together with SonarQube Server Developer Edition or SonarQube Cloud (see Connected Mode below).
 You also need the [Oracle Developer Tools for VS Code](https://marketplace.visualstudio.com/items?itemName=Oracle.oracledevtools) extension.

 ### COBOL analysis specific requirements

-The support for COBOL analysis is only available together with SonarQube Enterprise Edition or SonarCloud (see Connected Mode below).
-You also need an extension that declares the COBOL language; SonarLint has been tested with the [IBM Z Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor) and [Micro Focus COBOL](https://marketplace.visualstudio.com/items?itemName=Micro-Focus-AMC.mfcobol) extensions.
+The support for COBOL analysis is only available together with SonarQube Server Enterprise Edition or SonarQube Cloud (see Connected Mode below).
+You also need an extension that declares the COBOL language; SonarQube for IDE has been tested with the [IBM Z Open Editor](https://marketplace.visualstudio.com/items?itemName=IBM.zopeneditor) and [Micro Focus COBOL](https://marketplace.visualstudio.com/items?itemName=Micro-Focus-AMC.mfcobol) extensions.

 ### Jupyter notebooks

-SonarLint for VS Code supports analysis of Python code inside Jupyter notebooks.
+SonarQube for IDE: VS Code supports analysis of Python code inside Jupyter notebooks.
 See the [documentation](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/scan-my-project/#jupyter-notebooks) page for details.

 ### Injection vulnerabilities specific requirements

-Security vulnerabilities requiring taint engine analysis (taint vulnerabilities) are only available in Connected Mode because SonarLint pulls them from SonarQube or SonarCloud following a project analysis.
+Security vulnerabilities requiring taint engine analysis (taint vulnerabilities) are only available in Connected Mode because SonarQube for IDE pulls them from SonarQube (Server, Cloud) following a project analysis.

-To browse injection vulnerabilities in SonarLint for VSCode, establish [Connected Mode](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode/) with your SonarQube Developer Edition (and above) or SonarCloud instance.
-Once a [Project Binding](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode-setup/#project-binding) is configured, SonarLint will synchronize with the SonarQube or SonarCloud server to report the detected injection vulnerabilities.
+To browse injection vulnerabilities in SonarQube for IDE: VS Code, establish [Connected Mode](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode/) with your SonarQube Server Developer Edition (and above) or SonarQube Cloud instance.
+Once a [Project Binding](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode-setup/#project-binding) is configured, SonarQube for IDE will synchronize with the SonarQube (Server, Cloud) to report the detected injection vulnerabilities.

-More information about security-related rules is available in the [SonarQube](https://docs.sonarqube.org/latest/user-guide/security-rules/) or [SonarCloud](https://docs.sonarcloud.io/digging-deeper/security-related-rules/) documentation.
+More information about security-related rules is available in the SonarQube ([Server](https://docs.sonarqube.org/latest/user-guide/security-rules/), [Cloud](https://docs.sonarcloud.io/digging-deeper/security-related-rules/)) documentation.

-### Security Hotspots in SonarLint
+### Security Hotspots in SonarQube for IDE: VS Code

-Local detection of [Security Hotspots](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/security-hotspots/) is enabled if you are using [Connected Mode](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode/) with SonarQube 9.9 or above, or SonarCloud.
+Local detection of [Security Hotspots](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/security-hotspots/) is enabled if you are using [Connected Mode](https://docs.sonarsource.com/sonarlint/vs-code/team-features/connected-mode/) with SonarQube Server 9.9 or above, or SonarQube Cloud.

 Please see the [documentation](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/security-hotspots/) for more details.

 ### Secrets detection

 Secrets are pieces of user-specific or system-level credentials that should be protected and accessible to legitimate users only.
-SonarLint detects exposed Secrets in your source code and language-agnostic config files.
-When running in Connected Mode, the SonarQube or SonarCloud Quality Profiles are applied to locally detected Secrets.
+SonarQube for IDE detects exposed Secrets in your source code and language-agnostic config files.
+When running in Connected Mode, the SonarQube (Server, Cloud) Quality Profiles are applied to locally detected Secrets.

 ## Connected Mode

-You can connect SonarLint to [SonarQube](https://www.sonarsource.com/products/sonarqube/) 9.9+ or [SonarCloud](https://www.sonarsource.com/products/sonarcloud/) by binding your VSCode workspace folder to your SonarQube/SonarCloud project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
-SonarLint in VSCode then hides **Accepted** (formerly **Won’t Fix**) and **False Positive** issues in any file from a bound folder.
+You can connect SonarQube for IDE to [SonarQube Server](https://www.sonarsource.com/products/sonarqube/) 9.9+ or [SonarQube Cloud](https://www.sonarsource.com/products/sonarcloud/) by binding your VSCode workspace folder to your SonarQube (Server, Cloud) project(s), and benefit from the same rules and settings that are used to inspect your project on the server.
+SonarQube for IDE: VS Code then hides **Accepted** (formerly **Won’t Fix**) and **False Positive** issues in any file from a bound folder.

-While in Connected Mode, SonarLint receives notifications from SonarQube/SonarCloud about your Quality Gate changes and new issues.
+While in Connected Mode, SonarQube for IDE receives notifications from SonarQube (Server, Cloud) about your Quality Gate changes and new issues.
 Notifications can be enabled or disabled from the UI while creating or editing the connection settings.

-When running in Connected Mode, and browsing a [Security Hotspot](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/security-hotspots/), a button will be available offering to open the hotspot in SonarLint (with SonarLint already running in VSCode).
-Limitation: this feature relies on local communication between your web browser and SonarLint, and consequently is not available in some remote environments such as GitPod, or GitHub CodeSpaces.
+When running in Connected Mode, and browsing a [Security Hotspot](https://docs.sonarsource.com/sonarlint/vs-code/using-sonarlint/security-hotspots/), a button will be available offering to open the hotspot in SonarQube for IDE (with SonarQube for IDE already running in VSCode).
+Limitation: this feature relies on local communication between your web browser and SonarQube for IDE, and consequently is not available in some remote environments such as GitPod, or GitHub CodeSpaces.

 Connected Mode will also unlock your analysis of these languages: